jellison8640/site/docs/geog585.md

 ```

 ![](geog585_files/figure-html/l ests-8.png)<!-- -->

-The pointwise envelopes are good if we are testing a hypothesis at a specifice distance (for example at 250m where clusters were previously defined or at 600m, the distance with ~95% of an owl's movements from the burrow).
+The pointwise envelopes are useful if we are testing a hypothesis at a specifice distance.
+For example, setting the range to biological meaningful limits would allow us to test better hypothesis.
+For example, 250m is the limit where clusters have been previously defined while 600m is the distance from burrows at which ~95% of an owl's movements are made.

 ## Defining Clusters